Are supermarket loyalty cards worth it?

 Questionable points offers

-Always check whether what looks like a good use of points really is.
+It pays to research offers before you take them up, to make sure that what looks like a good use of points really is.

 Other loyalty schemes